JorySchossau/SWCassessment/pre-assessment.md

 #### 11. A tab-delimited file has two columns showing the date and the highest temperature on that day.
 Write a program to produce a graph showing the average highest temperature for each month.
 * I could not complete this task.
 * I could complete the task with documentation or search engine help.
-* I complete the task with little or no documentation or search engine help.
+* I could complete the task with little or no documentation or search engine help.

 #### 12a.
 How familiar do you think you are with GIT version control?
 * I am not familiar with GIT.